ZooeyBossert/Project/PROCESS.md

 different structs for possible search returns.
 However I still have to find a way to get it into the structs.

 ## 19 June

 Added the struct for the recieving JSON data.
 However there is still a error with the data.
 Further I researched more the datastructure from Firebase.
 I want to make 2 children, users and playlist.
 The latter is linked to the user.
 First I have to figure out how I connect users in the database.
 I hope to fix both problems tomorrow.
 After that I have to visualize everything.

+## 20 June
+Connected the login with the datastructure.
+Found the error with the JSON, but Marijn was not there to help.
+I added the Google Maps
+API.
+I want to insert the location manager tomorrow and fix the JSON and finally visualize it.